 It is claimed that Nimrod introduced a counterfeit religion surrounding the worship of the sun and fire, before his life was ended in a violent and untimely manner.
 Accounts tell of how his death led to a supression of the false religion, but Semiramis then revived it again in secret.
 She claimed that Nimrod was now a god in the form of the sun.
 She later gave birth to a child (conceived through fornication) who was supposedly the reincarnation of the hero Nimrod, now the sun god.
-That child became known under various names, of which one of the most important was ‘Tammuz’ (see Ezekiel 8:14).
+That child allegedly became known under various names, of which one of the most important was ‘Tammuz’ (see Ezekiel 8:14).

 ‘It was taught that Tammuz was slain by a wild boar and afterwards brought back to life … the evergreen was his chosen symbol and was set up in honour of his birth at the winter solstice, when a … yule-log burned with many mysterious observances’ (H.A.
 Ironside, Lectures on the Revelation)

 false religion and introduced it into the Roman Empire.
 The Emperor Constantine in the fourth century A.D. was astute enough to realize that, in order to bring unity and peace to his empire, he needed to have union between paganism and Christianity.
-So he declared Christianity the state religion and at the same time ‘Christianized’ pagan practices.
+He declared Christianity the state religion and at the same time ‘Christianized’ pagan practices.
 ‘The idolatry of the Roman world, though deposed from its ancient pre-eminence, had by no means been demolished.
-Instead of this, its pagan nackedness had been covered with the garb of a deformed Christianity’ (W.E.
+Instead of this, its pagan nakedness had been covered with the garb of a deformed Christianity’ (W.E.
 Vine).

+So why was 25 December chosen for the celebration of Christ’s birth?
 A heathen celebration in honour of the birth of Tammuz, the son of Semiramis, the Babylonian ‘queen of heaven’, was held at exactly that time of year.
 It is presumed that, in order to placate the heathen and swell the ranks of nominal adherents to Christianity, the same festival was adopted by the Roman church, but giving it the name of Christ.
 As Peter Partner describes it in his book ‘Two Thousand Years’, ‘… the feasts of Christmas, the Winter Solstice celebration of the northerners for which the nativity of Christ is a cheeky Christian misnomer.’